vsfteam/vsf/README.md

 [中文](README_zh.md) |

 Full name of VSF is "Versaloon Software Framework".
 VSF is an open-source software framework for embedded applications based on Apache2 license.
-VSF includes hal, a pre-emptive multi-thread kernel, many services and components.
-VSF is implemented by C language, and using object-oriented programming methods.
+VSF includes hal, a pre-emptive multi-thread kernel, services and components.
+VSF is implemented by C language with object-oriented programming methods(PLOOC).

 ## Overall Framework